SAFETAG/SAFETAG/content/guides/remote_assessment/examples/recon-ng.md

   default        SELECT DISTINCT netblock FROM netblocks WHERE netblock IS NOT NULL ORDER BY netblock
   <string>       string representing a single input
   <path>         path to a file containing a list of inputs
-  query <sql>    betabase query returning one column of inputs
+  query <sql>    database query returning one column of inputs

 [recon-ng][websitename][shodan_net] >
 ```